-The award-winning documentary videotapes, "The Germans from Russia: Children of the Steppe, Children of the Prairie" (1999), and "Schmeckfest: Food Traditions of the Germans from interest.
+The award-winning documentary videotapes, "The Germans from Russia: Children of the Steppe, Children of the Food Traditions of the Germans from Russia" (2000), draw much viewer interest.
 Each videotape includes bonus video footage not shown in the onehour documentary.
 To purchase these videotapes, contact GRHC.